 Stepping Into Truthful Power

-I am currently working on my new memoir Brainstorm: From Brutality to Blessing on the Bipolar Spectrum.
+I am currently working on my new memoir Brainstorm: From Bruised to Blessed on the Bipolar Spectrum.

 It chronicles my lived experience surviving (and eventually thriving) with Bipolar II.